 Reading doesn’t just show up in English class.
-It’s the key to story problems in math and data analysis in science.
+It’s the key to word problems in math and data analysis in science.
 It travels with your child to the workplace, where they’ll need to read emails, instructions, company policies, and more.

 Reading is a doorway to success.
 But what happens if your child is having trouble reading?
 Will they get it eventually?
 Or is there more going on that needs attention today?